LennaHammer/English/EVP/out/words_preposition.md

 [B2]in a particular group of people or things
 - Discuss it among yourselves for a few minutes.
 - Relax - you're among friends.
-- She has worked as a real estate agent among other things.
+- She has worked as a real estate agent among `other things`.

 ## 253. among ## preposition
 /əˈmʌŋ/ among other things